jhassell/thejsway/manuscript/chapter03.md

 ### Nesting conditions

-Let's go next level and display a specific message if the entered number is zero.
-See this example, which has a positive test case, negative test case, and a last resort of the number being zero.
+Let's go to the next level and display a specific message if the entered number is zero.
+See this example, which has a positive test case, a negative test case, and a last resort case for when the number is zero.

 ```js
 const number = Number(prompt("Enter a number:"));